dan-madsen/AzNetworkDiagram/README.md

 - Azure DevOps pipeline for automated runs, with output saved to storage account
     - Mail on changes?
 - Subnet marks for other special purposes (SQLMI, App Services, etc.)
-- Proper indents in the .dot file
+- Proper indents in the .dot file (should be much better already!)
-- Subscription scoping via parameters